asafmohammad5/Todu/README.md

 ![GitHub Logo](/app/assets/images/Todu-boards.png)

+The permission level was accomplished using a `team_membership` table.
+Each row in the table stores a `user_id` as well as the corresponding `board_id`.
+It would look something like this:

 The project was built using Rails and Postgres for backend, while React/Redux was used for frontend.

 ## Features